Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

 \subsection{Metallicity and Dust Formation}

 Motivated by the non-detection of FIR emission in LRDs, we invoke dust-poor opacities in this study and show that they give rise to a universal outer effective temperature for optically thick, self-gravitating disk solutions (\S \ref{sec:universal_Teff}).
 For illustrative purposes, we employ zero-metallicity opacity tables in our numerical calculations, which leaves no dust-grain opacity below $2000$K, only a very low molecular $\rm H_2$ opacity floor.
 In this limit, any FIR-emitting optically thick disk solutions with $T_{\rm eff} < 2000$K \citep{Thompson2005} is avoided for reasonable midplane $\rho$ values relevant to our context (see Figure \ref{fig:Teff_thick}).
 While this represents an extreme dust-free case, the assumption can be relaxed in more general settings.
-In our framework, stellar evolution enriches the disk with metals as long as they are not completely dominated by an ``immortal" population that continuously recycles gas with the environment \citep{Jermyn2022}, and metallicity evolution should therefore be incorporated into a time-dependent picture.
-Using MESA opacity tables with full grain opacity at non-negligible metallicity to produce Figure \ref{fig:Teff_thick_allmetallicity} as analogs of Figure \ref{fig:Teff_thick}, we find that dusty optically thick disk solutions emerge above critical midplane densities, with thresholds of e.g. $\rho \gtrsim 10^{-11}, 10^{-13}, 10^{-16}$~g~cm$^{-3}$ at [M/H] = $10^{-3},10^{-2},10^{-1}$ respectively.
-These thresholds may regulate the transition from LRD-like states to the classical appearance of dusty AGN, both over the lifetimes of individual systems and across cosmic time for the entire population.
+In our framework, stellar evolution enriches the disk with chemicals and metallicity evolution should therefore be incorporated into a time-dependent picture.
 Concurrent with the growth of SMBH and evolution of stellar population, metal enrichment naturally leads to a decline of the abundance of LRD-like systems towards lower redshifts and higher luminosity \citep{Inayoshi2025abundance,Ma2025,Zhuang2025}.
 Local LRD samples are found to have non-negligible metallicity and moderate mid-to-far-IR emission \citep{Lin2025}, qualitatively in agreement with this picture.
 The effect of metallicity evolution on FIR emission may also be generally relevant to observed nuclear color variations in JWST high-redshift quasars \citep{Li2025arXiv250512867L}.